rust-lang/rust/text/0000-impl-trait-type-alias.md

 However, the current feature has some severe limitations.
 Right now, it isn't possible to return an `impl Trait` type from a trait implementation.
-This is a huge restriction which this RFC fixes by making it possible to create a type alias for an `impl Trait` type using the syntax `type Foo = impl Trait;`.
-The type alias syntax also makes it possible to guarantee that two `impl Trait` types are the same:
+This is a huge restriction which this RFC fixes by making it possible to create a named abstract type using the `abstract type` syntax.
+This syntax also makes it possible that two anonymous return types are the same
+type:

 ```rust
 // `impl Trait` in traits: